 Change the hostname

-This section guides you through changing the hostname of WSO2 Identity Server.
+This section guides you through changing the hostname of the WSO2 Identity Server.

-1. Change the hostname - Server hostname for internal API calls is by default configured as localhost.
+1. Change the hostname - The server hostname for internal API calls is configured as localhost by default.
 This configuration is utilized to build the internal absolute URL of a service endpoint that will be consumed whenever internal API calls are generated.
-To configure the hostname, follow one of the two options given below according to your requirement.
+To configure the hostname, follow one of the two options given below according to your requirements.

 Option 1